InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_train_test](images/baseline_train_test.png)

 		It can be seen that the metrics in the training dataset are significantly better than in the test dataset, a sign that the model is overfitting.
 Hence in subsequent models a shallower model could be tested.
-	3. I focus in the `ROC_AUC` metrics as it's the harmonic mean of precision and recall, avoiding the [`accuracy in imbalanced situations trap`](https://machinelearningmastery.com/failure-of-accuracy-for-imbalanced-class-distributions/).
+	3. I focus in the `ROC_AUC` metrics as it's the harmonic mean of precision and recall, avoiding the [accuracy in imbalanced situations trap](https://machinelearningmastery.com/failure-of-accuracy-for-imbalanced-class-distributions/).
 Though which metric to focus on can be discussed with the domain experts so the model is aligned with the business objectives.
 When taking a look into the combination of categories I found that the ones that had fewer elemtents do hamper the performance of the model, and these are education = others and marriage = others

 		![baseline_roc_test_gender](images/baseline_roc_test_sex.png)